Embarrassing Bodies: Embarrassing Bodies: Live from the Clinic

 In May 2011, a spin-off series, Embarrassing Bodies: Live from the Clinic (titled Diagnosis Live from the Clinic in pre-publicity and the first episode) launched, enabling viewers to appear via webcams and Skype.
 The programme was presented by Christian Jessen and Dawn Harper, with additional narration and reports from Pixie McKenna.
 These episodes consist of approximately 47 minutes.

 International versions

 Embarrassing Bodies Down Under

 In October 2013, an Australian version of the show was launched on LifeStyle You.
 The show's first series comprised eight episodes, which were hosted by doctors Ginni Mansberg, Brad McKay, and Sam Hay.
 The show's layout is similar to its British counterpart and focuses on the health issues of various Australian citizens.

 In 2015 the show was broadcast on the Nine Network.

 Dit is mijn lijf

-A Dutch spin-off version of the show called Dit is mijn lijf ("This is my body") was broadcast on RTL4 from 26 October 2011 and ran for three series.
-In the Netherlands, the British version was aired on RTL5 under the title of Gênante Lijven ("Embarrassing Bodies").
+A Dutch spin-off version of the show called Dit is mijn lijf ("This is my body") was broadcast on RTL 4 from 26 October 2011 and ran for three series.
+In the Netherlands, the British version was aired on RTL 5 under the title of Gênante Lijven ("Embarrassing Bodies").